YuxingLiu/CarND-Vehicle-Detection/README.md

 | 0.001 | 98.93       | 100       | 9.5     |
 | 0.0001| 98.82       | 99.63     | 4.9     |

 `C=0.001` is chosen so that the classifier is more generalizable.
 Having chosen the features and SVM hyperparameters, I retrained the classifier on the entire 17760 training samples, plus 1473 false positive samples.
-The retrainiing accuracy is above 99.99% under a large regularization term (`C=0.001`).
+Finally, 99.99% re-train accuracy is achieved under a large regularization term (`C=0.001`).

 ## HOG Sub-sampling Window Search